KRRISHPODDAR/krishpoddar-10698/README.md

 ---

 ## 🚀 Future Scope
-The project can be enhanced by:
+The project can be further enhanced by:
 - Adding electricity duty or GST
-- Storing consumer bill records in files
+- Saving bill details to a file
-- Developing a GUI-based version
+- Creating a GUI-based version
-- Integrating with databases
+- Integrating with a database
-- Creating web or mobile versions
+- Developing a web or mobile application

 ---